katarinatmb/katarinatmb/README.md

 ## 📈 Featured Projects

 - **[Tongue Disease Prediction Based on ML Algorithms](#)**
-Machine Learning project using Python and PyTorch to detect whether a person has heart disease based on images of their tongue.
+Ongoing Machine Learning project using Python and PyTorch to detect heart disease from tongue images.
+Currently being developed in Jupyter.
+Due to sensitive healthcare data, this project cannot be made public at this time.

 - **[Novi Sad Protest Analysis](https://katarinatmb.github.io/serbia-protest-analysis/)**
   Analyzing protest patterns by group type, region, and frequency after the Novi Sad train station roof collapse in Serbia using RStudio.